rukshan-prog/Personalized-Learning-Finder/README.md

     - Once the cloning is done, you will see a folder named **Personalized-Learning-Finder** in your desktop

 2. **Run the Application**
-   - You can see the run button in the bottom middle of the screen
+   - You can see the runUser button in the bottom middle of the screen
-   - Click on the run button
+   - Click on the runUser button
-   - It will build the project and run the application
+   - It will build the project and runUser the application
    - That's it!